top of page

 Essentially Speaking

 As I’ve written before, there is no end to the garden to-do list.
 It’s a constant challenge to keep the list from dominating my life, and I fail on a regular basis.
-Some things are just essential.
-But essential is often subjective.
-Just this morning, in the middle of an essential task, I thought: How essential is this?
+But some things on the list are just essential, which is often subjective.
+This morning, in the middle of an essential task, I thought: How essential is this?
 Dove-proofing bird feeders—really?
 That must be the most nonessential thing in the world.
-But bear with me while I explain why it is essential to me.
+But bear with me while I explain why it is "essential" to me.

-First, how and why do you dove-proof a bird feeder?
+First, how do you dove-proof a bird feeder?
 Keeping doves from perching on the feeder requires an inventive thinga-ma-jig.
-Looking at the online find-anything shopping site, I had found what they call “dove guards”.
+Looking at the online find-anything shopping site, I found what they call “dove guards”.
 They were either pricey or not quite what I had in mind, but I did get some ideas.
 I needed a barrier that wouldn’t allow them to get close enough to eat the seed.
 It was also “essential” that they look attractive.
-I’ve modified both wire and rattan baskets to fit over the feeders.
-The weave has to be large enough for small birds to get through, small enough to keep doves out.
+I came up with the idea of modifing wire or rattan baskets to fit over the feeders.
+The weave would have to be large enough for small birds to get through, small enough to keep doves out.
+Recently, I learned that hanging chain around the perch area discourages dove because they don't like their wings touched.
 That’s the essential task I was working on.

 To me, all life (except rats and roaches) is wondrous, but birds, butterflies, and cats have a special place in my heart.
 That means I have a lot of bird feeders that need to be filled often.
 You could say I’m helping God care for the sparrows?
 I buy seed in forty pound sacks and try to get the more nourishing kind with a minimum of milo, which is basically filler.
-Since good seed is expensive, I shop around and buy various kinds to add to the pre-made mix.
-It’s essential that I manage the feeding of the birds wisely, if I don’t want to spend a ridiculous amount on birdseed every month.
-I love all the birds, including the doves, even though they are gluttons and bullies.
+Since good seed is expensive, I shop around for deals.
+I buy various kinds for different feeders, and make my own mix.
+If I don’t want to spend a ridiculous amount on birdseed every month, it's essential that I manage the feeding of the birds wisely.
+Doves, bless them, are gluttons and bullies.
 They intimidate the smaller birds, and they are also insatiable.

-Right now, nine bird feeders are scattered throughout the garden.
-I divide a large cup of a fruit and nut mix specially for bigger birds among two platform feeders.
+Right now, thirteen bird feeders are scattered throughout the garden.
+I divide a large cup of a fruit and nut mix specially for bigger birds among three platform feeders.
 They can also eat anything that spills on the ground.
-Three of the feeders are built so doves can’t perch on them or they have a protective wire covering.
-Doves continually try to feed from the other four and can demolish the contents in one day.
+Three of the other ten feeders are made so doves can’t perch on them or they have a protective wire covering.
+Doves continually try to feed from the other seven and can demolish the contents in one day.
 That’s a bit much.

 I love the copper feeder I bought at Tuesday Morning several years ago on sale for $17 (original $65 if you can believe that!).
 It hangs close to my kitchen window, next to a blue mosaic feeder, sending a shimmering reflection inside when the sun is right.
 Another favorite feeder I bought at an estate sale.
 It’s a unique antique—bell-shaped, blue hand-blown glass with a copper tray that screws on.
-The last one is similar but it’s a simple shape, clear glass.
-They’re beautiful and functional, but they are not dove-proof.
+The others are basic and functional, but they are not dove-proof.

-Which brings me to this morning's essential task: Is it essential?
-To be a good steward of finances, wise and not wasteful, fair to the smaller birds, it’s essential to find some way to conserve seed and prevent the doves from eating excessively; and, if I want to keep using my unique bird feeders, it’s essential to modify them.
+Which brings me to why I think dove-proofing feeders is an essential task.
+To be a good steward of finances, wise and not wasteful, and fair to the smaller birds, it’s essential to find some way to conserve seed and prevent the doves from eating excessively; and, if I want to keep using my unique bird feeders, it’s essential to modify them.

 I chose to create a garden—a garden that I hope inspires awe for the One in Three, the Creator and Sustainer of Life.
 I chose this because God led me to it, giving me the desire and ability.
 It was a strong urge I couldn’t ignore, because listening to and obeying God is essential to me, more than anything else.
 Was it essential in the sense of life or death?
 Not physical life, but I believe it was essential to my spiritual life.
 It was an act of faith that has helped me to know and hear God better, and so, I consider my work in the garden essential because it’s an ongoing “mission”, if you will.
 Still…there is always the issue of balance: choosing the essentials in life.